andrewtavis/slides/oss_community_building/slides.md

   - :) 😊 😀 👏 🚀 ✨ ⭐ 🌟 💫 🤩 😍 🥳 🙌 🎉 ❤️ 🧡 💛 💚 💙 🩵 💜 🩷 🤎

+- Try to bring in PRs/MRs, and discuss in the community what qualifies as a good contribution
 - Don't "lgtm": Contextualize the contribution, thank them and say you're looking forward to the next time!
 - Enjoy the friendships you'll make ❤️